BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/README.md

 ### PART FIVE: USING LIGHTNING-CLI

-**Status:** Unwritten.
+**Status:** Requires renumbering; Unwritten.
 Chapter 14 may expand into multiple chapters.

 (At this point, I'm assuming that Lightning will be integrated into Standup, at which point we just need to tech how to use it at a pretty basic level.)